 Before you visit Grand Bend Beach, please note that the following rules are in place for the safety and enjoyment of all visitors:

-Please be respectful to each other, to lifeguards, staff and By-Law enforcement.
 For additional information, click here or read Lambton Shores Parks and Facilities By-Law. |

 Parking |